Ex-husband of Vail Valley woman: ‘Didn’t stash her in a dumpster’

 “It was more than a year ago.
 I cannot recall every question asked,” he responded.

-Meredith Mueller works at Axis Sports Medicine in Avon where Hayda was an employee.
+Meredith Mueller works at Axis Sports Medicine in Avon, where Hayda was an employee.
 Mueller said Hayda worked a normal shift on March 26, but did not come to work on March 27.
 Hayda came to the office around 6:30 p.m. that day and spoke with Mueller.

 “She said she had spent the night in a dumpster,” Mueller said.